What is the difference between WPI and WPC?

 3. Protein Fractions

 Whey Protein actually consists of several different proteins; they are beta-lactoglobulin, glycomacropeptide, alpha-lactalbumin, immunoglobulins, proteose-peptone, bovine serum albumin and minor peptides such as lactoferrin, lysozyme, lactoperoxidase and beta casein.

 Generally, whey protein concentrate contains more lactoferrin than whey protein isolates.
 Lactoferrin helps the intestines fight against bacteria that cause infections and food poisoning due to its anti-bacterial activity.
 The amount of health-promoting immunoglobulins in whey protein concentrate is also generally more than whey protein isolate too.

 If after reading the above you are not sure which whey is right for you.
 Then we would recommend WPC if you want an economical protein which offers more of the growth and health stimulating properties.
 Or choose WPI if you are looking for a fast acting protein to consume pre and/or post workout as it is higher in protein and lower in fat and lactose levels.
 WPI is also more suitable if you are lactose sensitive but be aware it does contain 1-2% lactose in most cases.

 We offer four different whey protein powders.
-Two WPC's and Two WPI's (NZ).
+Two WPC's (Australian and New Zealand) and Two WPI's (NZ).
 All three are from grass fed cows.
 See them all here HERE.